hcfman/nextrieve/README.md

 * ascend mailing list
 * Livingston mailing list

-It was also used to index a collection of government documents for the NRC Handelsblad around "The IRT-affaire".
+It was also used to index a collection of documents surrounding "The IRT-affaire", a collection of documents obtained by Buro Jansen and Janssen and made public on the NRC Handelsblad.

 I have intentions to get it building sometime but to be honest it should be re-written in a language like rust for more memory safety.